riolet/rix/README.md

 Ritchie Language
 ================

-Ritchie is an expressive and efficient language for the C eco system.
+Ritchie is an expressive and efficient language for the C ecosystem.
 Ritchie uses C libraries natively, and generates easy to understand C code.
 It is named after the great computer scientist Dennis Ritchie, if not for whom we would all be programming in Visual Basic.

-There are four core principals behind Ritchie:
+There are five core principals behind Ritchie:

 1. Ease of programming, inspired by Python
 2. Fast, like C code